kunzels/8thLightReadingList/readme.md

 2. Exploring using dotenv instead of relying on exporting an API key at the system level would be preferable.
 I was not able to get it working by exporting in zsh.
 3. Can we add more documentation on the ruby version needed to run this program?
 4. Could we add a few tests around your methods, time permitting?

+<h2> Applied changes to 6/24/21 </h2>

+1. The gem was incorrectly labeled 'debugger' in the gemfile.
+This should have been 'byebug'.
+Fixing this should resolve point one, but I have also added a version dependency for ruby.
+   The most recent version of ruby required is from the byebug gem, requiring ruby 2.4.0 or higher.
+While we should be able to dynamically allow for the gem to install the most recent version of byebug depending on the user's ruby version, I prefer to have the user update their ruby version for stability and security.